-You are a courier looking for cheap hire and reward insurance - am I right?
-If you are in a rush why not get quotes now - the insurers on the panel will do their best to find you the right policy, at the right price, so just click the button.
+You're a courier (delivery driver) looking for cheap hire and reward van insurance?
+You could get up to 60 quotes online, or insurers on a specialist delivery insurance panel can do their best to find you the right policy, at the right price.
+Whichever option you prefer, just click the button!

 However if you want to know more about this type of insurance, why not read on ......